-- CCTV: The LCO has asked for Princetown to be prioritised for a new camera the West team are investing in.
+- Advertise for volunteers in local magazines - CCTV: The LCO has asked for Princetown to be prioritised for a new camera the West team are investing in.
 This would only be installed for a few months and then used elsewhere, so might not be available in the near future.
-C1 is interested in fundraising for a camera just at Princetown but looked into this but the problem of no wifi at St Michaels would make a CCT install difficult.
-This idea shelved for now. - Interpretation panel: The interpretation panel replacement should be an easy job and could hopefully be replaced this summer. - Find out why top of tower is blocked: EO looking into fixing this - Bell project: to be progressed as part of a Community Initiative Project (NB now on hold due to volunteer moving out of area) - Progress transfer of the \$25,000 donation from the Daughters of 1812: The \$25,000 donation has been transferred by the United States Daughters of 1812 and a meeting between a representative of the charity, the LCO and the conservation team was held on 25th May 2023 to discuss the agreed works.
+PI is interested in fundraising for a camera just at Princetown but looked into this but the problem of no wifi at St Michaels would make a CCT install difficult.
+This idea shelved for now. - Interpretation panel: The interpretation panel replacement should be an easy job and could hopefully be replaced this summer (update Dec 23 should be done when contractor visits in spring 24). - Find out why top of tower is blocked: EO looking into fixing this - Bell project: to be progressed as part of a Community Initiative Project (NB now on hold due to volunteer moving out of area) - Progress transfer of the \$25,000 donation from the Daughters of 1812: The \$25,000 donation has been transferred by the United States Daughters of 1812 and a meeting between a representative of the charity, the LCO and the conservation team was held on 25th May 2023 to discuss the agreed works.
 The Conservation Projects Manager (CPM) explained the works which will take place (agreed in a specification in 2022).
 CCT have asked William and Burrows to work on the internal elevations and Heritage Stained Glass (HSG) to work on the glazed unit in the internal opening to the nave.
 HSG will also survey all glazing and prepare a condition report.
 The CPM asked if the Daughters could think of a design they would like incorporated in the glass and they will send some designs.
 The Daughters are happy for the money to be used flexibly for what works needs to be done at St Michael's, Princetown and aim to visit in May 2024.